ShprAlex/SproutLife/README.md

 # Sprout Life

-Sprout Life introduces the concept of organisms to Conway's Game of Life.
-A slight change to the rules allows organisms to reproduce and to mutate.
-Now we can watch first hand as organisms evolve.
+Sprout Life adds reproduction and mutation to Conway’s Game of Life.
+A pattern of cells is treated like an organism.
+To reproduce, the pattern has to grow according to GOL rules to produce a seed pattern, which becomes the start of a new organism.

+As it grows, an organism can acquire mutations that cause it to be quicker to produce seeds and reproduce.
+The resulting mutations are passed down to the next generation.
+We can see evolution take place as successful organisms take over the board.

 From their evolution we can see that there is a trade-off between individual benefit and collective stability.
 Paradoxically, it turns out that greater reproductive ability and longer life span do not always help an organism and its descendants to thrive.

+We can encourage bigger, more complex organisms to dominate over smaller organisms.
+In this way we create an open ended problem for evolution to solve.
+It’s exciting because there is no limit to how complex the evolved organisms can get.

 ![Sprout Life](https://github.com/ShprAlex/SproutLife/blob/master/resources/images/SproutLife_2016-01-27.gif)